 This Sancerre is like springtime in a glass.
 It has a beautiful aroma of elderflower, citrus, gooseberry, flint and white flowers.
 The palate is precise and bright, filled with zesty crisp lemon and lime and balanced with a gorgeous underlying acidity and pure minerality.
 This extraordinary acidity and mineral backbone make it a truly wonderful food wine.

 The classic match for Sancerre, the most famous Sauvignon blanc of them all, is Crottins de Chavignol (goats’ cheese produced in the Loire Valley).
-The crisp tang of Sauvignon blanc fits beautifully against tomatoes.
-Try with Seabass roasted with vine tomatoes or Panzanella (the Italian bread and tomato salad).
+The crisp tang of Sauvignon blanc also fits beautifully against tomatoes so try with seabass roasted with vine tomatoes or panzanella (the Italian bread and tomato salad).